WoodSugar/STP/README.md

     Path: [`result/compare_model/STFGNN`](./result/compare_model/STFGNN)

-### Efficacy of STP as both plug-in tool and substitution of GCNs on advanced methods.
+### Efficacy of STP as both plug-in tool and substitution of GCNs on advanced methods

 * Results of STP as plug-in tool and ablation studies on LR.